 A full gear list is provided in our Trip Essentials brochure (see top of this page to download), but essentially you need clothing for each day (including lightweight thermals for paddling), paddling booties/sandals, swim gear (e.g. bathers, towel, goggles, mask and snorkel), walking shoes and clothes for short bushwalks, rain jacket, and one casual outfit for a dinner out.

 All other equipment is supplied, including linen (bedding and bath towel), paddling jacket, buoyancy vest, spray deck, dry bag, paddles.

-Sharp Airlines have a 15kg checked baggage limit, so your gear will need to within this limit.
+Sharp Airlines have a 15kg checked baggage limit, so your gear will need to be within this limit.

-You can either purchase flights through us when you book from Launceston to Flinders Island on the first day of your tour, or you can book directly with Sharp Airlines if you would like to extend your stay.
+Flights: You can either purchase flights through us when you book from Launceston to Flinders Island on the first day of your tour, or you can book directly with Sharp Airlines if you would like to extend your stay.
 Sharp Airlines have direct flights from Launceston and Melbourne (Essendon Airport).

-Not recommended for children under 16 years of age.
+We don’t recommend the Flinders Island Adventure for children under 16 years of age.

 If you book your flights with us we will meet you at Launceston Airport at 1pm on the first day of your tour.